Providence District Land Use

 Tysons Corner Plan Implementation

 The new Comprehensive Plan for Tysons envisions up to 100,000 residents and 200,000 jobs by 2050.
-The plan has been designed to take advantage of the four new Metro stations coming to Tysons in 2013 with 75 percent of future grouth occuring within half a mile of these new Metro stations.
-Details about the plan is available on the Department of Planning and Zoning's website.
+The plan has been designed to take advantage of the four new Metro stations in Tysons with 75 percent of future growth occurring within half a mile of these new Metro stations.
+Details about the plan are available on the Department of Planning and Zoning's website.
 To review approved and pending Tysons rezoning applications, please visit Tysons Development website.
 On January 24, 2012, the Board of Supervisors endorsed the Tysons Urban Design Guidelines.
 The new guidelines will help offer specific guidance for planting, building, urban park and interim condition designs and materials.

 The construction of a new community services building located at the corner of Willow Oaks and Williams Drive will be completed in the fall of 2014.
 The new building will replace the Woodburn Center and will house the Fairfax-Falls Church Community Services Board's emergency and crisis stabilization services as well as outpatient services and supports, intensive case management, psychiatric services, medication management and wellness and health promotion services.
 The facility will also include a primary health care clinic, a pharmacy (open to anyone in the community), a consumer resource center and a child care center for women receiving treatment for substance use disorder.
 This state of the art mental health facility has been designed to deliver therapeutic services in a secure, warm and welcoming environment.
 Many of the therapeutic design considerations, including open views, natural light and outdoor green spaces, contributed to the building achieving a LEED silver certification from the U.S. Green Building Council.

 Establishment of Tinner Hill Park/Historic Site